Courses

 What is a T Level?

-A T Level is a 2-year course that combines an combines classroom and practical learning and industry experience to learn the skills and experienced needed to succeed in a skilled profession or to progress to more advanced technical education or training.
-This course is designed for aged 16 learners who have finished their GCSE’s and progressing on to studying.
+A T Level is a 2-year course that combines classroom and practical learning and industry experience to learn the skills and experience needed to succeed in a skilled profession or to progress to more advanced technical education or training.
+This course is designed for aged 16 learners who have finished their GCSEs and progressing on to study.
 A T Level is an alternative option to A Levels, Vocational Courses and Apprenticeships.

-Employers have helped design these courses with real life experiences, on the job training, and influences into the study programme to provide learners with the industry knowledge, core skills and develop confidence needed to enter technical employment.
+Employers have helped design these courses with real-life experiences, on-the-job training, and influences into the study programme to provide learners with the industry knowledge, and core skills and develop the confidence needed to enter technical employment.

 Learners who pass their T Levels receive a certificate for their specialism.